-This coming year, WDTD will offer four tracks of the Warning Operations Course (Core, Severe, Flash Flood, and Winter) along with the WSR-88D radar course as part of seasonal readiness training.
-The web-based content should be available starting on December 17th as part of the seasonal readiness initiative.
+This coming year, WDTD will offer four tracks of the Warning Operations Course (Human Factors, Severe, Flash Flood, and Winter) as part of seasonal readiness training.
+The web-based content should be available starting on September 15th, 2022 for the Winter Track, November 15th, 2022 for the Human Factors Track, December 15th, 2022 for the Flash Flood Track, and January 18th ,2023 for the Severe Track as part of the seasonal readiness initiative.

 Warning Decision Training Division

 Seasonal Readiness is a concept analogous to spring training in baseball: train as you play.
 It is available for NWS Meteorologists with warning responsibilities.
 The idea is that WDTD releases lesson material in time for most local offices and/or individual forecasters to prepare training plans in advance of upcoming severe, flash flood, and winter seasons.
 Within this framework, local WFO SOOs and training facilitators have the flexibility to “peruse” the available lessons and create curricula tailored to their local needs and training gaps.
 The Seasonal Readiness Training Guide was sent to all SOOs and DOHs as an attachment to the original WDTD Email announcements.
 Contact if you need a replacement copy.

 WDTD has several tools to support local offices, including brief online surveys about lesson content in order to determine which lessons may be worth assigning, as well as regular LMS reports for situational awareness.
 Note that each WOC track (as listed below) is still available to take in its entirety to receive FY23 WOC certificates of completion.
 The following sections will outline the Seasonal Readiness training tools for each track, along with a section about how the NWS Virtual Lab (VLab) will aid in hosting many of the tools and references.